< Back

 Cancer Disparities

 Although aggregate data demonstrate that cancer incidence and mortality are declining in the US, certain groups continue to be at a heightened risk of developing and dying from the disease.
 While cancer affects all populations, racial/ethnic, socioeconomic, and geographic disparities lead to a disproportionately increased burden in some groups.
 These disparities are primarily attributed to structural racism and inequalities in wealth that serve as barriers to accessing high-quality healthcare.
 Regardless of race or ethnicity, cancer risk and mortality rise alongside declining socioeconomic status.
 Survival rates are lower for those identifying as African American or Black than those who are White or Caucasian across nearly all cancer types.
 For example, Black women have a 41% higher risk of death from breast cancer than white women, even though the incidence is about the same.
 American Indians and Alaska Natives have the highest rate of liver cancer, with a risk that is more than twice that of white populations.
 Black males have the highest prostate cancer mortality among all ethnic groups and are twice as likely to die from the disease as white males.
 Hispanic/Latino and Black women have the highest cervical cancer rates and mortality.
 Research suggests differences in the genetics, tumor biology, and immune environment of certain cancers (e.g., triple-negative breast, CRC, and prostate cancer) in African Americans compared to individuals from other racial/ethnic groups.
-These biological differences may contribute to disparities in cancer incidence, aggressiv
+These biological differences may co

 ...purchase below to continue the course

-eness, and response to treatment.
+ntribute to disparities in cancer incidence, aggressiveness, and response to treatment.
 Cancer disparities are also exacerbated by a lack of diversity in clinical trial participation, as the results may not be applicable across populations.
 Furthermore, the COVID-19 pandemic limited access to cancer prevention, early detection, and treatment services.
 These delays in care are predicted to exacerbate existing cancer disparities due to the unequal burden the pandemic has exerted on all Communities of Color (ACS, 2022b, 2022c; NCI, 2020c).

 Pathophysiology of Cancer